maxsargent/parallel-julia-fractals/README.md

 # Julia Fractals

-This respository contains three scripts, each script imports the config object which defines ceratin parameters of the Julia fractal we want to create.
+This repository contains 5 scripts, each script generates a Julia fractal.
+We generate the fractal using a single CPU, paralell processes with multiple CPUs and then a massivley parallel processes by utilizing the GPU.

-Each script creates the Julia fractal in a different way, single CPU, parallel CPU and paralell GPU.
+The CPU scripts have two versions - one using interpreted python and another using numba JIT compiled python.

 Files contained in this repository: